 When big companies dodge their taxes, the rest of us lose out.
 It’s estimated that corporate tax dodging costs developing countries $160 billion every year, and none of the UK political parties are doing enough to stop it.
 But it doesn’t have to be this way.

-The Tax Dodging Bill could help raise billions in developing countries.
+The Tax Dodging Bill could help raise £3.6 billion for the UK and billions in poor countries.
 This would help developing countries to stand on their own feet and to improve vital services like health, education, and roads, allowing them the opportunity to pull themselves out of poverty.

 Almost two thirds of Zambia’s people live below the poverty line.
 At the same time, big companies like Associated British Foods (owners of Silverspoon Sugar, Twinings tea and many more) dodge millions in taxes on their operations in Zambia.
 Between 2007 and 2012, a company called Zambia Sugar that is owned by Associated British Foods paid “Virtually no” corporation tax in Zambia despite making profits of $123 million.
 Corporate tax dodging like this denies Zambia’s government the funds desperately needed to provide basic services to their people, to save lives and to allow the country to pull itself out of poverty.
 Here are just a few of the people affected by a lack of government funds in Mpumba, Zambia.